Speciesism: Secular and utilitarian animal advocacy

-An 1898 article in The Zoophilist, titled "Anthropocentric Ethics", argued that some early civilizations, prior to Christianity, regarded tenderness and mercy toward sentient beings as a moral requirement.
-It discussed Zarathustra, Buddha and early Greek philosophers, who practiced vegetarianism, as exemplifying this outlook.
-The article claimed that this understanding of human–animal kinship persisted into early Christianity but was challenged by figures such as Origen, who saw animals as mere automata for human use.
-It concluded that the relationship between animal psychology and evolutionary ethics was gaining scientific and moral attention and could no longer be ignored.
+An 1898 article in The Zoophilist, titled "Anthropocentric Ethics", argued that some early civilizations before Christianity regarded tenderness and mercy toward sentient beings as a moral requirement.
+It discussed Zarathustra, Buddha and early Greek philosophers who practiced vegetarianism as examples of this outlook.
+The article claimed that this understanding of human-animal kinship persisted into early Christianity but was challenged by figures such as Origen, who saw animals as mere automata for human use.
+It concluded that the relationship between animal psychology and evolutionary ethics was gaining scientific and moral attention.

 In 1895, American zoologist, philosopher and animal rights advocate J. Howard Moore described vegetarianism as the ethical result of recognizing the evolutionary kinship of all creatures, connecting his position with Darwin's insights.
 He criticized what he called the "pre-Darwinian delusion" that nonhuman animals were created for human use.
 In his 1899 book Better-World Philosophy, Moore argued that human ethics were still anthropocentric, having developed to include various human groups but not animals.
 He proposed "zoocentricism" as a further development, extending ethical concern to the entire sentient universe.
 In his 1906 book The Universal Kinship, Moore criticized what he described as a "provincialist" attitude leading to animal mistreatment, comparing it to denying ethical relations among human groups.
-He rejected what he saw as a human-centric perspective and urged consideration of the standpoint of animal victims.
+He rejected what he saw as a human-centred perspective and urged consideration of the standpoint of animal victims.
 Moore concluded that the Golden Rule should apply to all sentient beings, advocating equal ethical consideration for animals and humans:

 [D]o as you would be done by, and not to the dark man and the white woman alone, but to the sorrel horse and the gray squirrel as well; not to creatures of your own anatomy only, but to all creatures.